Quickstart - ZYMKEY4

 3. Select yes, and confirm this choice.

 Your I2C bus is now configured and ready to talk to the ZYMKEY4.
 The default I2C address for the ZYMKEY4 is 0x30.
+NOTE: The ZYMKEY4 will not show up in the display of tools such as i2cdetect.
+This is by design.

 Install the client software